-Wildlife Trust of India (WTI) is a premier organisation, dedicated to the conservation of India's wildlife and its habitats.
+Wildlife Trust of India (WTI) is a premier wildlife conservation organisation, dedicated to the conservation of India's wildlife and wild habitats.

 OUR MISSION

 To conserve wildlife and its habitat and to work for the welfare of individual wild animals, in partnership with communities and governments.

 OUR VISION

 A secure natural heritage of India.

-OUR MOTTO

-In service of nature

 On the cover:

-Uttar Pradesh is a stronghold of the sarus crane, India's only resident breeding crane and the world's tallest flying bird.
-With the help of the local community and the forest department, we have been protecting the bird's population that resides in agricultural fields and mosaics of wetland habitats, outside of protected areas.
+Pangolins are currently in great demand in the illegal wildlife trade.
+WTI has conducted a comprehensive study to understand the pangolin trade in India, participated in direct interventions such as the WCCB's Operation Shield, and recently initiated a project in Manipur to curb the illegal trade in pangolins.
 Photograph: Ansar Khan

+IN SERVICE OF NATURE, SINCE 1998

+Once widely distributed across north-east India and south-east Asia, the white winged duck (Asarcornis scutulata) is now Endangered.
+Through 'Project Deo Hanh', launched in 2018, WTI aims to recover its status in the states of Assam (where it is the state bird) and Arunachal Pradesh.
+Photograph: MS Ranganathan

-THE CONSERVATION IMPERATIVE According to the World Economic Forum's Global Risks Report for 2022, the top three "most severe risks on a global scale over the next 10 years" are all related to the environment: CLIMATE ACTION FAILURE FXTRFMF WFATHFR BIODIVERSITY LOSS Together with 'Human environmental damage' and 'natural resource crisis', environmental factors make up five of the top ten perceived future risks.
+THE CONSERVATION IMPERATIVE

+According to the World Economic Forum's Global Risks Report for 2022, the top three "most severe risks on a global scale over the next 10 years" are all related to the environment:

+Climate Action Failure

+EXTREMEWEATHER

+BIODIVERSITYLOSS

+Together with 'Human environmental damage' and 'natural resource crises', environmental factors make up five of the top ten perceived future risks according to the WEF report.

 Around the world, biodiversity and ecosystem services are vanishing at an unprecedented rate and scale.
 Yet the air we breathe, the water we drink and the food we eat all rely on healthy natural ecosystems.

-So too does the global economy, for it is estimated that over half of the global GDP is dependent on nature.
+So too does the global economy, for it is estimated that over half of the global GDP is dependent on nature ('The business case for nature', World Bank Group, 2021) and the land and the oceans absorb more than half of all carbon emissions.

 Clearly, conserving and restoring natural spaces, and the biodiversity they contain, is no longer a matter of choice.

 It is an imperative.

-Photograph: Surya Ramachandran

-INDIA: A PRICELESS HERITAGE IN PERIL In India, too, the need to conserve it's priceless natural heritage is stark and urgent.
-The country's wild landscapes encompass four of the world's 35 biodiversity hotspots, 75 of the world's most important wetlands, and eight natural World Heritage Sites.
+INDIA: A PRICELESS HERITAGE IN PERIL

+In India, too, the need to conserve the nation's priceless natural heritage is stark and urgent.

+The country's wild landscapes encompass four of the world's 35 biodiversity hotspots, 75 of the world's most important wetlands as defined by the Ramsar Convention, and eight natural World Heritage Sites as defined by UNESCO.

 Its ten biogeographic zones are home to 400+ mammal species, 1200+ bird species, 500+ reptile species, 300+ amphibian species, 3000+ fish species, 80,000+ invertebrate species, and 50,000+ plant species.

 However, this immense natural wealth is under threat.